petaverse-cloud/pv-docs-site/docs/devices/4-general-information/waterproof-dustproof.md

 	Waterproof and Dustproof Rating: IP **53**

 	The device wards off most dust and provides resistance to rainwater spray.
-It is suitable for light rain and dust environments, ensuring pets' usage in various scenarios.
+It is suitable for light rain and dust environments, allowing for usage in various scenarios.

 ## Pet Usage Scenarios
 1. Outdoor Adventures: